colbyfayock/colbyfayock.com/src/_posts/reliable-and-maintainable-google-analytics-in-webpack.md

 yarn add html-webpack-partials-plugin -D
 ```

-/Note: make sure to properly set up the package dependency based on your project configuration./
+_Note: make sure to properly set up the package dependency based on your project configuration._

 ## Set up your partial